mcgilldinglab/scSemiProfiler/README.md

 optional arguments:
     -h, --help              Show this help message and exit.

-    --cluster ClusterLabels
-                            A `.txt` file specifying the cluster membership.
-                            Required when running in cohort mode.

-    --targetid TargetID
-                            Sample ID of the target sample when running in single-sample mode.

     --bulktype BulkType
                             Specify 'pseudo' for pseudobulk or 'real' for real bulk data.